-Feruz Akobirov is a Bridge Online TEFL course graduate from Uzbekistan, who has been teaching since 2003.
-Interestingly, Feruz was already a qualified professor teaching at Bukhara State University when he took his Bridge certification course.
+Feruz Akobirov is a Bridge TEFL/TESOL course graduate from Uzbekistan, who has been teaching since 2003.
+Interestingly, he was already a qualified professor teaching at Bukhara State University when he took his Bridge certification course.
 In fact, Feruz has two bachelor’s degrees, as well as a Master’s in English Linguistics, and a Ph.D. in Education.
 Curious to know more about the very-qualified Feruz and his motivation for getting TEFL/TESOL certified?
 Read our interview with this accomplished Bridge grad.

 Feruz, could you start by telling us a bit about yourself and your background?

 I am originally from Bukhara City, Uzbekistan.
 I have my BA in English from Bukhara State University, Uzbekistan and a second BA in Journalism and Political Science from the University of Mysore, India.
 I also hold an MA in English Linguistics from Bukhara State University and a Ph.D. in Education (Educational Technology in Teaching English language) from the University of Kansas in the U.S.

 I have been teaching since 2003 and I currently teach English-related courses at Bukhara State University here in Uzbekistan.
 I also write academic articles and textbooks.
 Currently, I have 36 published articles and 4 published textbooks.
 (Read Feruz’s most recent published article in the Nepal English Language Teachers’ Association Forum: A new generation of English learners: Telegram app users.)

-You’re already so qualified– why did you decide to get TEFL certified, too?
+You’re already so qualified– why did you decide to get TEFL/TESOL certified, too?

 The reason I got TEFL certified is that I teach English online and on-campus and need it as one of the requirements for my job and for my professional development.
 I think it’s beneficial to be certified because each and every certificate shows how well you have mastered a particular course.
 Professional development is what each English instructor must strive for, especially to stay updated in his or her field.